-We developed a Web application to create and cultivate the gold standard entries, which is available at: https://mathmlben.wmflabs. org/.
-The Graphical User Interface (GUI) provides the following information for each Gold ID entry.
+We developed a Web application to create and cultivate the gold standard entries, which is available at mathmlben.wmflabs.org.
+The Graphical User Interface (GUI) provides the following information for each GoldID entry.

-- Formula Name: the name of the formula (optional) - Formula Type: either definition, equation, relation or General Formula (if none of the previous names fit) - Original Input TeX: the LaTeX expression extracted from the source - Corrected TeX: the manually corrected LaTeX expression - Hyperlink: the hyperlink to the position of the formula in the source
+- Formula Name: name of the formula (optional) - Formula Type: one of definition, equation, relation or General Formula (if none of the previous names fit) - Original Input TeX: the LATEX expression as extracted from the source